Nissan Patrol: Seventh generation (Y63; 2024)

 On 14 June 2025, the Pro-4X trim was added in the Middle East, which was carried over from the Armada in the North American market.

-On 28 October 2025, Nissan confirmed the Patrol would make its return to the Japanese market in fiscal year 2027 after a 20-year hiatus.
+On 28 October 2025, at the Japan Mobility Show, Nissan confirmed the Patrol would make its return to the Japanese market in fiscal year 2027 after a 20-year hiatus.
 Despite being built in Japan, the Y62 Patrol was an export-only product; the Y63 will thus be the first Patrol sold in Japan since the Y61 Safari was discontinued in 2007.
 Following the discontinuation of the GT-R, it will serve as the flagship model in the Japanese Nissan range.

-Nissan announced that it will release it for the Australian market in November 2026.
+Nissan announced that it will release this generation for the Australian market in November 2026.
+It has a 3700 kg braked towing capacity, 200 kg more than the previous generation.